amandaleee/developer-interview-questions/README.md

 * Do developers have a conference/book/research budget?
 * Are there weekly or monthly one-on-ones with technical mentors?
 * How do you ensure that people on your tech team continue learning?
-* Do you have a 10% project?
+* Do you have a 20% time policy?

 ## Team dynamics